weissye/BPjs-Context/README.md

-# BP-for-BERSHIT: An experiment in requirements modeling
+# BP-for-BERESHEET: An experiment in requirements modeling

 This repository contains a model and analysis scripts for verification of the lander logic in the BERESHIT project.